abhishekkumar177/SIH_IdeaRepo/README.md

 The **Student Risk Analyzer** is a comprehensive, spreadsheet-first, low-cost early-warning system designed to help students and mentors proactively manage academic and financial risks.
 The platform automates the entire process, from data ingestion to risk analysis and interactive visualization, with a strong focus on transparency and user-friendly interfaces.

+## Documentation ### Technical Approach: Student Risk Analyzer

+The technical approach for the **Student Risk Analyzer** is built on a modular, Python-based architecture designed for efficiency, transparency, and ease of maintenance.
+The system is composed of several key components that work together to deliver a comprehensive early-warning solution.

+***

+### Data Pipeline and Processing
+The core of the system is a robust data pipeline implemented using the **Pandas** library.
+It follows a "spreadsheet-first" philosophy, ingesting data from multiple CSV files.
+These disparate data sources are then processed and merged into a single, comprehensive `student_ledger` DataFrame.
+This approach ensures a single source of truth for all student data, simplifying subsequent analysis.
+The pipeline is designed to be run as a separate process, separating data-heavy operations from the user-facing application for improved performance.

+***

+### Rule-Based Risk Engine
+The risk analysis is driven by a **transparent, rule-based scoring engine**.
+This engine applies a series of conditional logic checks (`if/elif/else`) on key performance indicators (KPIs) such as attendance percentage, average test scores, and overdue fee days.
+For each rule violation, a student is assigned points, which are summed to produce a final risk score.
+This score is then mapped to a clear risk band (Green, Amber, or Red), and the specific reasons for the risk are captured.
+This approach ensures that the risk assessment is easily understood and trusted by educators and students.

+***

+### Web Application and Interface
+The user interface is developed using the **Dash** framework, which is built on top of Flask and Plotly.
+This allows for the creation of interactive, analytical web dashboards entirely in Python, eliminating the need for separate front-end development in JavaScript or HTML.
+The application features a secure login system for both students and mentors, with dynamic content rendering based on user credentials.
+Key features like the notification bell for at-risk students and the counseling chatbot are integrated as `html` components and managed through Dash callbacks, providing a responsive and modern user experience.

 ## Key Features

   * **Consolidated Dashboard**: The platform features a single, consolidated dashboard for each student, presenting all key information in one place.
 This includes personal details, academic performance, financial status, and risk analysis.